skijl/Programmer-Advices/interview/Java.md

 4) Multiple Inheritance (interface)
 - Child constructor executes parent constructor **(super() before everyhting)**
 ### Abstraction
-- Abstraction is a way to hide an implementation
+> Abstraction is a way to hide an implementation
 - Abstract class (you can't create objects from abstract classes.
 It can have implemented or abstract methods, doesn't support multiple inheritance)
 - Interface (We use it through child classes.
 Abstract methods have no bodies.
 Supports multiple inheritance)
 - A skeleton, a blueprint without implementation
 - Can be used to describe featured of a system entity
 - May be used to represent abstraction
 - May have methods with bodies if it is a default static method
 - All vars are public, static, final (no private, no protected)
 - No constructor
 ## Assosiation
 - **Assosiation** - relationship between 2 not related entities(classes).
 For assosiation use interface:
-    Class A wants to use date from class B:
+    Class A wants to use data from class B:
     1) Inheritance
     2) Relationship
     Assotiation has two types: